diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 * You need to write a proposal, proposal get debated and approved, you write.
 * Formal books have length requirements usually 300 pages.
 * Formal books once approved are waterfall and have several phases.
-* Once you deliver a chapter, there is a a english reviewer.
+* Once you deliver a chapter, there is an English reviewer.
-* After the english reviewer there is the technical reviewer.
+* After the English reviewer there is the technical reviewer.
 * After that there is copy-writing, index, layouting and finally printing.
 * Traditional process take from 7 to 12 months.
 * I wrote books alone and with other people, more people you have, more coordination you need and longer it takes, more things can go wrong, it's literally no different than a project.